-How is your recycled fabric made?Updated 10 months ago
+How is your recycled fabric made?Updated a month ago

 After all the bottles are sorted into their respective categories (#1, #2, #3, and #4 plastic), they are sent to their processing centers.
 Our leggings and bras are made from #1 plastic - or Polyethylene Terephthalate, also known as PET.
 Fun fact: All polyester (recycled or not) is derived from this type of plastic.